openbroadcaster/observer/MODULES_5.5.md

 - The top level module definition file went from `module.php` to the actual module name.
 It also needs to be be properly namespaced.
 For example, `NowPlaying.php` now defines the class `NowPlaying` (without the old `Module` suffix) and has the namespace `OpenBroadcaster\Modules\NowPlaying`.
 The full class name is `OpenBroadcaster\Modules\NowPlaying\NowPlaying`
 - All controller, model, and update files in module follow the same namespacing convention.
 Rather than being in the global namespace, a model in a module (still in the models directory) now uses the namespace `OpenBroadcaster\Modules\YourModuleName\Models`

-## KNOWN BUGS/BROKEN
+## Controller Routes

-- Module controllers do not currently work.
-Any call to `$this->load->controller()` is done in the API, and now requires the module name as the second argument.
-This has not been implemented on the API side yet and likely requires a rework for how routing works.
+- All module controllers now requires v2 routes using DocBlocks.
+See the example module controllers for how to use these.
+- The final generated route gets prefixed with `/api/v2/module/ModuleName/`, so for example a DocBlock route called `@route GET /example` in a module named `YourModule` can be accessed with the GET HTTP method at `/api/v2/module/YourModule/example`.
+- TODO: v2 API integration for JS with modules